 While it would be nice to offer free services to all authors through BookLocker (our Abuzz Press division DOES but the qualifications are stringent), the fact is we can’t know what an author’s intentions are with regards to book promotion.
 Despite their best intentions and claims from the get-go, some get tired of book promotion after only a month, and move on to other endeavors.
 Other authors are real go-getters, follow our advice in 90+ Days of Promoting Your Book Online (which all BookLocker authors receive for free), and sell books like hotcakes.
 If they sell 1,000 copies of their BookLocker book, they qualify for free publishing through Abuzz Press.
 But, again, we don’t know what any specific author will end up doing when they first approach us…and neither does each author.

 Also, offering free services is a sure-fire way to go out of business.
 Look at what happened to America Star Books / PublishAmerica.
 That was a losing business model from the start (publishing tens of thousands of books for free) and now all of their victims (authors) are out of luck, needing to start over with their books.
 You don’t want to use a publisher, even a free one, that is going to ultimately go out of business.
-Some firms that claim to offer “free” services aren’t really free at all!
+Also, some firms that claim to offer “free” services aren’t really free at all!

 Today, I’m sharing a list of things your publisher must do behind the scenes – administrative tasks that cost money whether a book sells or not.
 This will explain why publishing services by a a legitimate, stable company can’t be offered for free in exchange for a share of future royalties.